grosenbe/log-halflife/README.md

 # Log Half-Life
-Basic logging for a Halflife server.
+Basic logging for a Half-Life server.